uconn-scs/workshops-2020/Intro_R.md

 quotations like it does when you install the package. * <br> *Note: Once a package is installed, it doesn’t need to be installed again*

-Multiple packages can be loaded or installed by concatenating them into a string.
+Multiple packages can be loaded or installed by putting them into a string.
+This is done using the incredibly useful concatenate function, `c()`.
 For example, you can install `dyplr` and `ggplot2` using:

 ``` r
 install.packages(c("dplyr", "ggplot2"))